Investing in Our Team

 Anti-Racism: Black Cultural Awareness and Consulting Group

 This fiscal year, the Anti-Racism: Black Cultural Awareness Consulting and Training Group developed terms of reference, establishing itself as a Surrey Place consultation group.
 Throughout the year, the group also applied for various grants to support the community engagement and education objectives outlined in the terms of reference.
-In partnership with the Community, Partnership and Innovation department, the group successfully obtained the Anti-Racism Anti-Hate grant from the Ministry of Citizenship and Multiculturalism.
+In partnership with the Equity, Diversity, Inclusion and Accessibility (EDIA) and Innovation department, the group successfully obtained the Anti-Racism Anti-Hate grant from the Ministry of Citizenship and Multiculturalism.

 Group members also supported broader initiatives at the organization, including the Marketing and Communications department efforts to celebrate Black History Month and Remembrance Day using an EDIA lens.
 Members also supported the EDIA working group to ensure Black voices within the organization and community are represented.